 What is our latest exhibition about?

-Our latest exhibition Following a Thread opened at Braintree District Museum and coincided with the Textile Fair of May 2017.
-The exhibition then moved to The Pond Gallery, Snape Maltings, in Suffolk.
-Information about further venues will be announced in due course.
-In the meantime the group is working on their next body of work and it is hoped our next exhibition, The Power of Stitch will open in 2019.
+The group is currently working on their next body of work and it is hoped our next exhibition, Power of Stitch will open in 2019.
 Updates will follow in due course.

 To keep up to date with exhibitions and events visit the E.A.S.T blog.